 "We represent a single quote using ' as a character"

-Placing a backslash in front of the quote character makes Python treat it as a normal character and forget its special meaning.
-There are several other examples as well, where the escape sequence changes the behavior of the normal/special characters in the strings, like
+Placing a backslash in front of the quote character makes Python treat it as normal and forget its special meaning.
+There are several other examples as well, where the escape sequence changes the behaviour of the normal/special characters in the strings, like:

 >>> print("anb")